Table of Contents

-Today, the Hildebrand Law team wants to take a look at some of the potential disadvantages involved with legal separation agreements and why you may want to consider an alternative.
+Today, the Hildebrand Law, PC team wants to take a look at some of the potential disadvantages involved with legal separation agreements and why you may want to consider an alternative.
 If you need help with a family law matter or have questions regarding separation agreements, give the team at Hildebrand Law, PC a call.

 A Legal Separation Renders You Unable to Remarry

 The nature of a legal separation is to eliminate most of the obligations of a married couple while keeping the essence of the vows and legal side of marriage intact.
 This means that, although separated, couples that have completed a separation agreement are still betrothed to one another.
 Though the spouses may have some agreement regarding their respective romantic lives, a legal separation does not end the marriage in its entirety.

 This means you cannot get remarried.
 This can make legal separation less desirable than a divorce to couples who have intentions of moving on from the current marriage, even if they find themselves benefiting in other facets of their life.
 The ability to marry again means the capacity to move on for some, and this can be a strong deterrent for legal separation.

 Just as Much Complexity as You’d Find with a Divorce

 It is important to understand that a legal separation does not mean you get off the hook with the work and complexity that comes with filing for divorce.
 In some cases, filing for a legal separation can bring with it, even more, work, something that might be less than appealing for couples.